appacademy-prep-work/appacademy-prep-work.github.io/_includes/coding-test-1/coding-test-1.md

 knowledge.
 The challenge is timed: you will have up to **45 minutes** to complete the challenge.

+**Please note:** you may have a [repl.it](https://repl.it/languages/ruby) console open to test your code during your online coding challeng

 ## How difficult is the challenge?

 The coding challenge is meant to be accessible to everyone.
 Many